-5.2.4 New Record ▷ Open Stationery Folder
+5.2.5 New Record > Open Stationery Folder

 You can create any type of new file from within EagleFiler.
-Whichever files you put in the Stationery folder become available as templates in the File ▷ New Record menu.
+Whichever files you put in the Stationery folder become available as templates in the File \triangleright New Record menu.
+You can assign keyboard shortcuts for them from the Keyboard pane in System Preferences.